jvoss/ansible-dev-docker/README.md

 Ansible environments for developing playbooks.
 Everytime the image is built, a clean, fully updated environment is created.

-This image is built on Ubuntu for specifically for interactive useability for developing playbooks.
+This image is built on Ubuntu for specifically for interactive useability while developing playbooks.

 ## Building an image